tajbidtousif/red-vs-blue-mitre-playbook/Attacker_Tactics_Exposed.md

-1. Reconnaissance
-What it is: Attacker gathers information about the target.

-Goal: Learn who, what, and where to attack.

-Example:

-Scanning your website

-Searching LinkedIn for employees

-Finding open ports

-2. Resource Development
-What it is: Attacker builds or buys tools for the attack.

-Goal: Get ready.

-Example:

-Creating phishing websites

-Writing malware

-Buying stolen passwords or fake domains

-3. Initial Access
-What it is: Attacker gets into your system or network.

-Goal: First step in.

-Example:

-Sending a phishing email with a malicious link

-Exploiting a vulnerable server

-Using stolen credentials to log in

-4. Execution
-What it is: Attacker runs malicious code on the target system.

-Goal: Make their program or script run.

-Example:

-Running a backdoor or malware

-Opening a malicious attachment

-Running a script via PowerShell

-5. Persistence
-What it is: Attacker sets a way to stay inside even after reboot or logout.

-Goal: Don't get kicked out.

-Example:

-Creating a hidden user account

-Installing a backdoor

-Modifying startup settings

-6. Privilege Escalation
-What it is: Attacker gains higher permissions (like admin/root).

-Goal: Get full control.

-Example:

-Exploiting a bug to become an admin

-Stealing credentials of a more powerful user

-7. Defense Evasion
-What it is: Attacker hides to avoid detection by antivirus, firewall, etc.

-Goal: Stay invisible.

-Example:

-Disabling antivirus

-Obfuscating code

-Clearing logs

-8. Credential Access
-What it is: Attacker tries to steal usernames, passwords, tokens.

-Goal: Move further using legit access.

-Example:

-Keylogging

-Dumping password hashes

-Phishing again inside the network

-9. Discovery
-What it is: Attacker explores the network or system to find what else is there.

-Goal: Know where to go next.

-Example:

-Finding file shares

-Mapping internal systems

-Seeing who the users are

-10. Lateral Movement
-What it is: Attacker moves from one system to another inside the network.

-Goal: Spread and reach valuable targets.

-🧠 Example:

-RDP to another machine

-Using stolen credentials to access servers

-11. Collection
-What it is: Attacker gathers the data they came for.

-Goal: Prepare to steal or use the data.

-Example:

-Copying sensitive documents

-Logging keystrokes

-Recording screenshots

-12. Command and Control (C2)
-What it is: Attacker communicates with the hacked system remotely.

-Goal: Keep control, send instructions.

-Example:

-The malware connects to a server

-Attacker sends commands like "steal more data" or "install ransomware"

-13. Exfiltration
-What it is: Attacker steals the data and sends it out.

-Goal: Get the loot out.

-Example:

-Uploading files to a cloud server

-Encrypting and emailing sensitive info

-14. Impact
-What it is: Attacker causes damage, disruption, or destruction.

-Goal: Final attack or purpose.

-Example:

-Encrypting files (ransomware)

-Wiping systems

-Defacing a website
+# MITRE ATT&CK: Step-by-Step Guide to Attacker Tactics

+This guide breaks down the 14 core stages of an attacker’s operation as defined in the MITRE ATT&CK framework.
+Each stage is essential to understand how attackers plan, execute, and complete cyberattacks — and how defenders can detect and stop them.

+---

+## 1. Reconnaissance
+**What it is:** The attacker gathers information about the target.
+**Goal:** Learn who, what, and where to attack.

+**Examples:**
+- Scanning your website
+- Searching LinkedIn for employees
+- Finding open ports

+---

+## 2. Resource Development
+**What it is:** The attacker builds or purchases tools and infrastructure.
+**Goal:** Prepare for the attack.

+**Examples:**
+- Creating phishing websites
+- Writing malware
+- Buying stolen credentials or fake domains

+---

+## 3. Initial Access
+**What it is:** The attacker gains access to your system or network.
+**Goal:** First step inside.

+**Examples:**
+- Sending a phishing email with a malicious link
+- Exploiting a vulnerable server
+- Logging in with stolen credentials

+---

+## 4. Execution
+**What it is:** The attacker runs malicious code on the system.
+**Goal:** Launch the payload.

+**Examples:**
+- Running a backdoor or malware
+- Opening a malicious attachment
+- Executing PowerShell scripts

+---

+## 5. Persistence
+**What it is:** The attacker ensures continued access to the system.
+**Goal:** Remain inside after reboot or logout.

+**Examples:**
+- Creating hidden user accounts
+- Installing a backdoor
+- Modifying startup settings

+---

+## 6. Privilege Escalation
+**What it is:** The attacker obtains higher-level permissions.
+**Goal:** Gain full control.

+**Examples:**
+- Exploiting a vulnerability to become admin
+- Stealing a more privileged user’s credentials

+---

+## 7. Defense Evasion
+**What it is:** The attacker avoids detection.
+**Goal:** Stay hidden.

+**Examples:**
+- Disabling antivirus software
+- Obfuscating malicious code
+- Clearing logs

+---

+## 8. Credential Access
+**What it is:** The attacker tries to steal usernames, passwords, or tokens.
+**Goal:** Gain legitimate access.

+**Examples:**
+- Keylogging
+- Dumping password hashes
+- Internal phishing

+---

+## 9. Discovery
+**What it is:** The attacker explores the system and network.
+**Goal:** Understand the environment.

+**Examples:**
+- Mapping internal systems
+- Finding file shares
+- Identifying active users

+---

+## 10. Lateral Movement
+**What it is:** The attacker moves between systems inside the network.
+**Goal:** Reach valuable targets.

+**Examples:**
+- Remote Desktop Protocol (RDP) access
+- Using stolen credentials to log into other machines

+---

+## 11. Collection
+**What it is:** The attacker gathers target data.
+**Goal:** Prepare for data theft or misuse.

+**Examples:**
+- Copying sensitive documents
+- Logging keystrokes
+- Capturing screenshots

+---

+## 12. Command and Control (C2)
+**What it is:** The attacker communicates with compromised systems remotely.
+**Goal:** Maintain control and issue commands.

+**Examples:**
+- Malware contacting an external server
+- Attacker sending instructions to download or encrypt files

+---

+## 13. Exfiltration
+**What it is:** The attacker steals and transmits the data out of the network.
+**Goal:** Get the data out.

+**Examples:**
+- Uploading data to cloud storage
+- Sending data via encrypted email

+---

+## 14. Impact
+**What it is:** The attacker causes harm to systems or data.
+**Goal:** Disrupt, destroy, or demand ransom.

+**Examples:**
+- Deploying ransomware
+- Deleting critical files
+- Defacing a website

+---

+### 📘 Why This Matters
+Understanding these steps helps defenders detect and respond to threats more effectively.
+Use this framework to anticipate attacker behavior and improve your security strategy.

+---